HOrdover/craftlit-cranford/CURRENT-Book/MOBY/List of funniest chapters.md

-Absolutely!
-Moby-Dick is famous for its philosophical depth and tragic arc, but it’s also full of sly humor, absurdity, and satire.
 Here’s a list of some of the funniest chapters, with bullet-point notes on what makes each one hilarious:

-Funniest Chapters in Moby-Dick
+### Funniest Chapters in Moby-Dick

 • Chapter 2: “The Carpet-Bag”